fusioncharts/fusioncharts-dist/README.md

 ## What's Included

-### Directory Structure for FusionCharts Installed via NPM
+### Directory structure for FusionCharts installed via npm

-When FusionCharts is installed via NPM, the downloaded package contains the following directories and files:
+When FusionCharts is installed via npm, the downloaded package contains the following directories and files:

 ```
 node_modules/